cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 CYPRESS_CACHE_FOLDER=~/Desktop/cypress_cache npm run test
 ```

-Cypress will automatically replace `~` with the user's home directory, thus you can pass `CYPRESS_CACHE_FOLDER` as a string from CI configuration files, for example
+Cypress will automatically replace `~` with the user's home directory, thus you can pass `CYPRESS_CACHE_FOLDER` a string from your CI configuration files, for example:

 ```yaml
 environment: